Evaluation of the Driving Performance and User Acceptance of a Predictive Eco-Driving Assistance System for Electric Vehicles: Methodology

-The quadratic cost function for the car-following MPC (Figure~\ref{fig:with_preceding_car}) is described using (\ref{eq:MPC_Cost_Function}) and is minimized over a control sequence $u^{*}_{k}= [F_{\text{t},k},F_{\text{b},k},\varepsilon_{\text{1},k},\varepsilon_{\text{2},k},\varepsilon_{\text{3},k}]^\intercal$ along the prediction horizon $N$ similar to (\ref{eq:Green_wave_cost_function}).
-The only difference is that instead of penalizing the deviation from reference velocity, the slack variable $\varepsilon_{3,k}$ is penalized in the second term to motivate the host vehicle to stay within a desired inter-vehicle distance to the preceding vehicle.
+The only difference is that instead of penalizing the deviation from reference velocity, the slack variable $\varepsilon_{3,k}$ is penalized in the second term to motivate the host vehicle to stay within a desired inter-vehicle distance to the preceding vehicle (Figure~\ref{fig:with_preceding_car}).
 It is to be noted that the future velocities of the preceding vehicle are assumed to be constant within the prediction horizon in this work, thus corresponding to a frozen-time model predictive controller (FTMPC) \citep{Ripaccioli2010}.
 Both (\ref{eq:Online_Computation_25}) and (\ref{eq:Online_Computation}) were solved using a quadprog solver available in MATLAB R2019b \citep{Abebe2007}.

-It is important to mention here that an inefficient tracking of the optimal speed by the driver acts as an external disturbance for the MPC.
-For instance, in a car-following scenario if the driver intentionally induces a speed tracking error by reducing the host vehicle speed $v_{\text{h},k}$, this may result in an increased inter-vehicle distance $d_\text{rel}$.
-In such a case, the updated speed $v_{\text{h},k+1}$ according to (\ref{eq:discretized_1}) reduces as well.
-To compensate the speed error and motivate the driver to maintain a desired inter-vehicle distance, a velocity correction term $v_\text{corr,1}$ is added to (\ref{eq:discretized_1}) thus resulting in,

-where $k_\text{1}=0.01$ and $k_\text{2}=0.4$ are chosen based on repeated trials to control the velocity correction.
-Moreover, the perception and reaction delay associated with the deriver's driving behavior may result in speed tracking errors as well.
-In case a driver violates the safe distance to the preceding vehicle due to the speed tracking error, this may result in a hard constraint (\ref{eq:d_safe}) violation, thus leading to infeasibility issues in the MPC.
-Nonetheless, to update the velocity at time step $k+1$, a correction factor $v_\text{corr,2}$ is added to the speed at previous time step as given in (\ref{eq:v_correction_2}), where $k_\text{3}= 0.008$, $k_\text{4}= -0.05$ and $k_\text{5}=0.4$ chosen based on repeated trials.
-It is to be mentioned here that the real-time adjustment of these parameters by predicting the driver error using a learning-based approach will be considered in the future work.
+The performance of the MPC controllers described in (9a) and (10a) has been extensively discussed in our previous contribution \citep{Chada2020}.
+When evaluated under realistic urban driving scenarios, these controllers showcased great switching ability, energy-saving benefits, and online implementation capabilities as well.